arunoda/meteor-up-legacy/README.md

 #### Production Quality Meteor Deployments

+Note: Meteor Up does not support Windows yet!

 Meteor Up (mup for short) is a command line tool that allows you to deploy any [Meteor](http://meteor.com) app to your own server.
 It supports only Debian/Ubuntu flavours and Open Solaris at the moments.
 (PRs are welcome)

 > Screencast: [How to deploy a Meteor app with Meteor Up (by Sacha Greif)](https://www.youtube.com/watch?v=WLGdXtZMmiI)